 There are a lot of elements that go into a proper home energy audit.
 This guide only encompasses the pressure diagnostics section, and does not imply a complete assessment in any way.
-Your WAP program allows you to perform work on a home based on "Priority Lists" (when reinstated) or a "Site Specific Audit" which will include modeling the home in your states approved energy modeling software.
-It is always recommended that you follow the priority lists if possible.
-The following procedure should be conducted in all WAP homes regardless of priority lists or site-specific decisions.
+Your WAP program allows you to perform work on a home based on a "Site Specific Audit" which will include modeling the home in your states approved energy modeling software.
+The following procedure should be conducted in all WAP homes.